 How to Use MODE Function in Excel?

 MODE function in Excel is very simple and easy to use.
-Let understand the working of MODE Function by some examples.
-MODE Formula can be used as a worksheet function and as VBA function.
+Let us understand the working of the MODE Function by some examples.
+MODE Formula can be used as a worksheet function and as a VBA function.

 =MODE(A3:A22) output will be 15.